inventables/x-carve-instructions/step05/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
  <span class="note-text">
- <strong>This step is for 500mm X-Carves ONLY; please skip this step if you ordered the 1000mm rail kit.</strong>
+  <strong style="font-size:20px;">This step is for 500mm X-Carves ONLY; please skip this step if you ordered the 1000mm rail kit.</strong>
  </span>

 </div>